Extension Complexity, MSO Logic, and Treewidth: Preliminaries

 It is not uncommon to refer to three separate (but related) objects as a face: the actual face as defined above, the valid inequality defining it, and the equation corresponding to the valid inequality.
 While this is clearly a misuse of notation, the context usually makes it clear as to exactly which object is being referred to.

 The zero dimensional faces of a polytope are called its {\em vertices}, and the $(n-1)$-dimensional faces are called its {\em facets}.

 Let $P$ be a polytope in $\RR^d$.
 A polytope $Q$ in $\RR^{d+r}$ is called an \textit{extended formulation} or an \textit{extension} of $P$ if $P$ is a projection of $Q$ onto the first $d$ coordinates.
-Note that for any linear map $\pi:\RR^{d+r}\to \RR^d$ such that $P=\pi(Q)$, a polytope $Q'$ exists such that $P$ is obtained by dropping all but the first $d$ coordinates on $Q'$ and, moreover, $Q$ and $Q'$ have the same number of facets.
+Note that for any linear map $\pi:\RR^{d+r}\to \RR^d$ such that $P=\pi(Q)$, there exists a polytope $Q'$ with the same number of facets as $Q$, such that $P$ is obtained by dropping all but the first $d$ coordinates on $Q'$.

 The \textit{size} of a polytope is defined to be the number of its facet-defining inequalities.
 Finally, the \emph{extension complexity} of a polytope $P$, denoted by $\xc(P)$, is the size of its smallest extended formulation.
 We refer the readers to the surveys \cite{CCZ:13,VanderbeckWolsey2010,Kaibel11,Wolsey11} for details and background of the subject and we only state two basic propositions about extended formulations here.